learn-co-curriculum/phase-1-html-forms/README.md

 #### Textarea

-Textarea elements are useful if we wish to allow our user to insert multiple lines of text.
-For example, if we wish to gather feedback which requires our user to type as much or as little a response as they like.
+Textarea elements are useful if we want our users to be able to insert multiple lines of text.
+For example, if we wish to gather feedback in a way that allows the user to type as much or as little as they would like.

 ```html
 <textarea name="message"></textarea>